Palomarrrr/BezierSV/README.md

 If you are compiling the tool from source code use the provided Makefile.
 I'm not sure how to compile this on windows so help with that would be great.
+For now, Windows compilation is set up to work on my system only and is just for making the binaries.
 For Linux, make sure you have GTK+3.0 and Gedit installed then type `make linux`

 ## How to use

+THIS DESCRIPTION IS NOW OLD DUE TO SOME RECENT CHANGES.
+I WILL EDIT THIS SOON

 Using the tool should be simple